Leandrinho (footballer, born 1993): Rio Ave

 On 8 July 2016, Leandrinho was transferred to Portuguese Primeira Liga club Rio Ave, with Santos retaining part ownership.

-Vitória de Setúbal
+Vitória FC

-On 2 September 2019, Leandrinho signed a three-year contract with fellow top tier side Vitória de Setúbal.
+On 2 September 2019, Leandrinho signed a three-year contract with fellow top tier side Vitória FC.

 Mafra

 On 17 June 2021, he returned to Portugal and signed with Mafra.
+On 1 July 2023, Leandrinho's contract with Mafra expired and he was released.

+Al Jandal

+On 10 July 2023, Leandrinho signed for Saudi First Division League side Al-Jandal.

 Personal life

 Leandrinho is the brother of the footballer Léo Cordeiro.